IBM/appconfiguration-python-sdk/README.md

 ## Evaluate a feature

 Use the `feature.get_current_value(entity_id=entity_id, entity_attributes=entity_attributes)` method to evaluate the value of the feature flag.
-Pass an unique entityId as the parameter to perform the feature flag evaluation.

-### Usage

-  - If the feature flag is configured with segments in the AppConfiguration service, provide a json object as entityAttributes parameter to this method.
+This method returns one of the Enabled/Disabled/Overridden value based on the evaluation.
+The data type of returned value matches that of feature flag.

     ```py
     entity_id = "john_doe"